tomerten/ComDirectStockPDFParser/README.md

 ComDirectStockPDFParser
 ==========================

-Parser forr comdirect stock related pdf documents to Excel
+Parser for comdirect stock related pdf documents to Excel

 ----
 This package has been created with `Cookiecutter` together with `@tomerten`_'s